itseasy21/react-leaflet-draw-next/README.md

 # Project Background & Extension

 This repository is an extension of the original [react-leaflet-draw](https://github.com/alex3165/react-leaflet-draw) by @alex3165, adding more features, modern support, and ongoing improvements for future React and Leaflet versions.
+The package name is now **react-leaflet-draw-next** to reflect its next-generation status.

 It aims to provide a robust, actively maintained drawing/editing solution for React-Leaflet maps, with enhanced API, better TypeScript support, and community-driven features.